 I don’t post much about animal studies, but there are some things which are extremely difficult to study in human babies and at least for preliminary studies they may be essential and very informative.
 That great Melbourne group has been looking at the effects of prolonged inflation time on response to resuscitation.
 Both in preterm animal models, and in asphyxiated near-term models.

-They have shown that in preterm rabbits using a sustained inflation, of for example 20 seconds achieves an FRC much faster.
+They have shown that in rabbit cage experiments, preterm rabbits using a sustained inflation, of for example 20 seconds achieves an FRC much faster.
 The publications from 2009 show a fascinating series of images from phase-contrast x-rays showing the difference in lung volumes: I reproduce one here

 Phase contrast x-ray images from prematurely delivery newborn rabbit pups ventilated from birth.
 Top panel are the images from the group with no SI (1 s in duration; images A, B, C, and D).
 Bottom panel are the images from the group with SI of 20 s (images E, F, G, and H).
 Images were acquired at 1 (A and E), 5 (B and F), 10 (C and G), and 20 (D and H) s after birth.
 The double asterisks (**) indicate images acquired at the end of the first inflation.
 Images acquired after the first inflation were acquired at end inspiration.